Good or bad?

 Much to contemplate from that side of the equation.
 However, there are two sides to every story, and now let’s take a look at the arguments for the eating of red meat:

 The dense nutritional content of red meat.
-The American Diabetic Association points out that red meat is the single richest source of iron and zinc and adds large amounts of vitamins and minerals to our diets, especially b-6, b-12, vitamins A and D and calcium.
+The American Diabetic Association points out that red meat is the single most fruitful source of iron and zinc and adds massive amounts of vitamins and minerals to our diets, especially b-6, b-12, vitamins A and D and calcium.
 This combination delivers a wall of protection against the common cold by strengthening your immune system.
 Beefnutrition.org adds that beef contributes less than 10 percent of saturated fat and total fat in the diet.
 Also, red meat is jammed-packed with carnosine, which protects the brain against aging.

 Meat may not be carcinogenic.
 On the link between red meat consumption and cancer, the jury is still out.
 Many of the studies that linked red meat to increased cancer risks increased with processed meats, not “whole muscle meats” like steak.